-- I am authorised by council to submit this application for funding assistance. - All details in this application including any attachments are true and correct, and that all proposed projects meet the program guidelines. - This application has been endorsed by council.
+- I am authorised by council to submit this application for funding assistance. - All details in this application including any attachments are true and correct, and that all proposed projects meet the program guidelines. - This application has been endorsed by council (and, if shortlisted, a copy of a council resolution will be provided referring to the project by name and indicating the council supports the detailed application for program funding).